Avery2/normal-resume/README.md

 # normal-resume

 Version control for my resume.
+Now a PDF generates from html so I can vibe code my resume.

 - GitHub README and personal website both point to the file `Justin_Avery_Chan_Resume.pdf`.
     - You need to keep the pages environment up for the link to the file to work